 Community Service Projects

 Tanzania Project is our new and exciting project Africa project, part of the IB CAS programme for Grade 11 students.
-It will be collaboration between ISH and two schools in Tanzania, Sarawatt Secondary School and Heilotu Primary School in Mbulu.
+It will be collaboration between ISH and two schools in Tanzania, Sarwatt Secondary School and Heilotu Primary School in Mbulu.

 Already the students are involved in many fundraising activities, which will be aimed towards helping these schools with improving their facilities like dormitories, kitchens, classrooms equipment, computer labs, stationery etc.

 At the end of the school year we will travel to Tanzania to visit the two schools, meet the students, interact and involve themselves in the projects on the ground.
 The trip will be two to three weeks in the summer every year where the first weeks will be working and collaborating with the local schools on the identified projects followed by a few days of rest and recreation.

 For more information please contact

 Kids4Kids is a project that identifies itself as part of the whole school educational programme.